Severe Thunderstorm Warning issued for McPherson by NWS - News Break

 Severe Thunderstorm Warning issued for McPherson by NWS

-Effective: 2021-05-26 21:10:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 1100 PM CDT for central and south central Kansas.
+Effective: 2021-05-26 20:57:00 CDT Expires: 2021-05-26 21:30:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: A Tornado Watch remains in effect until 1100 PM CDT for central and south central Kansas.
 For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: McPherson A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 930 PM CDT FOR SOUTHERN MCPHERSON COUNTY At 909 PM CDT, a severe thunderstorm was located 6 miles south of Mcpherson, moving southeast at 10 mph.
-HAZARD...70 mph wind gusts and ping pong ball size hail.
+Target Area: McPherson The National Weather Service in Wichita has issued a * Severe Thunderstorm Warning for Southern McPherson County in central Kansas * Until 930 PM CDT. * At 856 PM CDT, a severe thunderstorm was located just north of Inman, moving east-southeast at 10 mph.
+HAZARD...Ping pong ball size hail and 60 mph wind gusts.
 SOURCE...Radar indicated.
 IMPACT...People and animals outdoors will be injured.
 Expect hail damage to roofs, siding, windows, and vehicles.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Moundridge and Inman.
-HAIL...1.50IN WIND...70MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees. * Locations impacted include Moundridge.
+This includes Interstate 135 between Mile Markers 43 and 53.
+HAIL...1.50IN WIND...60MPHalerts.weather.gov